Matt Warshaw: Additional information

 In 2012, Warshaw was inducted into the Hall of Fame at his high school alma mater, Mira Costa High School, in Manhattan Beach, California.
 A graduate of the Class of 1978, Warshaw joined surfing icon Dewey Weber (Class of 1956) and punk rock musician Jim Lindberg (Class of 1983), among other prominent MCHS alumni recognized for their achievements in national and international politics, business, science, entertainment, and sports.
-Warshaw was a classmate of Lance Dixon (Class of 1978), presently a distinguished Professor at Stanford University’s Stanford Linear Accelerator Center.
+Warshaw was a classmate of Lance Dixon (Class of 1978), presently a distinguished Professor at Stanford University’s SLAC National Accelerator Laboratory.
 It is rumored that more people have read Warshaw's work than Dixon's.